 Manali (Himachal Pradesh)

-People generally visit Manali in winter as one of the best option for a summer getaway since the temperature here remains pleasant and comfortable.
+People generally visit Manali in winter as one of the best options for a summer getaway since the temperature here remains pleasant and comfortable.
 However, if you want to experience the Himalayan snowfall then visiting Manali during the winter months of December to January or even early February months is advised.
 Being a teeming holiday destination for family and friends there are a number of snow activities people can indulge themselves in like sledding, skiing, zorbing, snow tubing, snow scooter rides and so much more.
 Experiencing the snow in Manali should definitely be on your bucket list.

 Situated in the stunning and picturesque district of Chamoli at an elevation of 5,029 metres above sea level and known for its dense forests, the undulating surrounding meadows and panoramic views of the majestic snow clad mountain peaks like Trishul and Nanda Devi, that overlooks this clear high altitude glacial lake, Roopkund is one of the most loved winter treks in Uttarakhand.
 Also known as the mystery or the human skeleton lake the lake is surrounded by grey loose rocks and has gathered international attention for its skeletal findings that are said to be the remains of the people killed in an unexpected hailstorm.